ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 To do the above, we would have to estimate a slope and intercept parameter for each regression.
 That's two parameters, three sites and eight mountain ranges, which means **48 parameter estimates** (2 x 3 x 8 = 48)!
 Moreover, the sample size for each analysis would be only 20.

-This presents problems: not only are we **hugely decreasing our sample size**, but we are also **increasing chances of a Type I Error by carrying out multiple comparisons**.
+This presents problems: not only are we **hugely decreasing our sample size**, but we are also **increasing chances of a Type I Error (where you falsely reject the null hypothesis) by carrying out multiple comparisons**.
 Not ideal!

 <a name="five"></a>
 ### Modify the current model